SERG-Delft/ai4se-website/_tracks/01_code_gen_validation.md

 We are currently working on assessing different test generation approaches in a systematic way in order to understand the positive and negative impacting factors in each of these techniques.
 The output of this study will help us to work on a new hybrid test generation approach that can generate tests with higher coverage and fault-detection

+Another focus is specifically the validation of automated JavaScript test generation.
+This involves constructing a benchmarking dataset from diverse JavaScript projects, with an emphasis on backend libraries and mitigating data leakage in LLM-based tools.
+Static analysis will be employed to select a varied range of projects for evaluation.
+Test generation tools such as Syntest, JetBrains' AI assistant, and TestPilot will be assessed for both quantitative and qualitative differences in metrics like coverage.
+Special emphasis is placed on JavaScript’s unique features, including its dynamic typing and flexibility, to understand their impact on test generation performance.

 ### PhD Student: Azat Abdullin
 ### MSc Students:
 - Sergey Datskiv
+- Saga Rut Sunnevudóttir